psirusteam/Chapter9HHS/05Regression.Rmd

 # Regression: modelling survey data

 Regression modeling is a powerful tool for analyzing relationships between variables in survey data.
 It allows researchers to estimate how one or more independent variables (predictors) influence a dependent variable (outcome).
 For instance, consider a researcher who is modeling household income (dependent variable) as a function of education level and employment status (independent variables) using household survey data.
 Such data are often obtained from surveys that adopted complex sampling designs that include stratification, clustering, and unequal probabilities of selection.
-These features must be accounted for to ensure valid inferences when fitting regression models, since ignoring the sampling design can lead to:

-- **Biased Estimates**: Unequal probabilities of selection mean some household/individuals represent more of the population than others.
-Without weights, the model may disproportionately reflect oversampled groups.

-- **Underestimated Standard Errors**: Clustering and stratification affect the variability of estimates.
-Ignoring these features can result in overly narrow confidence intervals and inflated significance levels.

 In this section, we explore how survey weights and sampling design features are incorporated into regression model specification and fitting.
 We also discuss a parsimonious solution to the challenges posed by weighting.
 Modeling survey data requires careful consideration of the sampling design to ensure valid inferences.
 Incorporating survey weights and adjusting for clustering and stratification allows researchers to produce accurate, representative, and reliable results.